openaps/docs/docs/docs/Gear Up/hardware-overview.md

 * a compatible insulin pump
 * a CGM
-* a small computer (Intel Edison, or Raspberry Pi for example) and a radio board/stick (i.e. Explorer Board for Edison or Explorer HAT for Pi)
+* a small computer (Intel Edison, or Raspberry Pi for example) and a radio board/stick (e.g. Explorer Board for Edison or Explorer HAT for Pi)
 * a battery

 If you come across something that doesn't seem to work, is no longer available, or if you have a notable alternative, feel free to edit this documentation with your suggestions.